In this article, you learn what is shock absorbers, the types of shock absorbers, and how they work.

 If this rebound is not controlled the spring starts to vibrate heavily to control this vibration, at the shock-absorber, is used in the suspension system.
 Similarly, when the wheel falls over a hole, the spring expands and is unable to take the full vehicle load.
 The shock absorber takes part in this load.

-In the case of a leaf spring suspension system, the friction between the leaves provides the damping effect.
+In the case of a leaf spring suspension system, the friction between the leaves provides a damping effect.
 But because of the change in lubrication conditions, the amount of friction also changes, and hence the damping characteristics do not remain constant.

 Therefore, additional damping is provided by means of the dampers or shock-absorbers.
 Frequently, the shock absorber housing is linked to the frame cross member and the shock absorber arm is connected to the spring, axle, or suspension control arm.